-6. Bullying and Cyberbullying - information, prevention, and school/college responses The purpose of this section of our School Student Behaviour Support Plan is to describe our approach to positive, proactive practices in support of student behaviour and wellbeing in relation to the prevention, intervention and responses to student bullying and harassment.
+6. Bullying and Cyberbullying - information, prevention, and school/college responses

+The purpose of this section of our School Student Behaviour Support Plan is to describe our approach to positive, proactive practices in support of student behaviour and wellbeing in relation to the prevention, intervention and responses to student bullying and harassment (inclusive of victimization of students with disability and their associates).